 Many complain that typing in information from a visit simply takes too much time, up to five minutes per patient.
 This time adds up quickly and can significantly reduce efficiency.

-However, there are ways to incorporate e-records without filling your life with typing.
+However, there are ways to save time and increase efficiency without filling your life with typing.

-Dragon Medical Practice incorporates voice recognition into electronic health record systems, allowing doctors to get the benefits of this technology without the additional time.
+The use of Dragon Medical for example incorporates voice recognition into electronic health record systems, allowing doctors to get the benefits of this technology without the additional time.

-Doctors who are familiar with e-health records systems will recognize many of the features of Dragon Medical Practice.
+Doctors who are familiar with EHR systems will recognize many of the features of Dragon Medical.

-The software has drop down templates for medical history as well as patient information that can be completed while seeing the patient.
+The software has drop down templates for physicians including medical history as well as patient information that can be completed while seeing the patient.

 When the exam is over, there is voice recognition software that transcribes the rest of the physician’s notes as well as any other details that could not be entered during the visit.

-Swedish Medical Center, which includes three hospitals, tested the Dragon Medical Practice software.
-They found that the voice recognition software saved a great deal of time and money.
+Since it’s release many clinicians have tested Dragon Medical.
+They found that they saved a great deal of time and money.

-Unlike template-based programs, Dragon allows physicians to take notes that don’t fit within the template.
+Unlike template-based programs, Dragon Dictation for doctors allows physicians to take notes that don’t fit within the template.
 The combination of the freedom of paper charting with the efficiency of e-health records is a clear winner, especially when the speed of voice recognition software is added to the mix.